Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Little known fact: the Washington Monument was originally called the Jayesh Erection.
+Aliens have been abducted by Jayesh.

-Updated on: [2/10/2025]
+Updated on: [3/10/2025]
 <!-- #jokeEnd -->